The MASSIVE Survey. XVIII. Deep Wide-Field $K$-band Photometry and Local Scaling Relations for Massive Early-Type Galaxies: Introduction

 In order to determine the slopes and intercepts of these scaling relations, accurate and precise measurements are needed of the velocity dispersions, half-light radii, and total luminosities.
 The MASSIVE survey is an ongoing effort to measure and characterize the properties of the most massive nearby ETGs~\citep{Maetal2014}.
 The full sample comprises 116 galaxies with absolute $K$-band magnitude $M_K <-25.3$ mag as measured in the 2MASS extended source catalog, corresponding to stellar masses $M^*\gtrsim 10^{11.5} M_\odot$.
 The survey is volume limited within a distance of about 100~Mpc in the northern sky.
 We have obtained wide-field spectroscopic data from the McDonald Mitchell IFS as well as high spatial-resolution spectroscopic data from Gemini GMOS to study the stellar kinematics of these galaxies.
 Spatially-resolved kinematic measurements are analyzed for a large sample of MASSIVE galaxies in \citet{Vealeetal2017a, Vealeetal2017b, Vealeetal2018, Eneetal2018, Eneetal2019} and \citet{Eneetal2020}.

-In this paper, we turn to the photometric properties of these galaxies and measure the half-light radius $R_e$ and total luminosity $L_K$ for 98 galaxies in the MASSIVE survey for which we have obtained deep, wide-field $K$-band imaging.
-Imaging in the $K$-band is particularly useful since it accurately traces the stellar populations within ETGs and minimizes extinction due to dust. $K$-band imaging already exists for the MASSIVE galaxies from the 2MASS extended source catalog (XSC).
+In this paper, we turn to the photometric properties of these galaxies and measure the half-light radius $R_e$ and total luminosity $L_K$ for 98 galaxies in the MASSIVE survey for which we have obtained deep, wide-field $K$-band imaging. $K$-band imaging already exists for the MASSIVE galaxies from the 2MASS extended source catalog (XSC).
 However, total magnitudes from the XSC have been found to be systematically too faint.
 The half-light radii from the 2MASS XSC tend to be systematically smaller than other estimates, perhaps due to the underestimate of the total luminosity.
 This may be due to a combination of extrapolation from insufficiently deep photometry \citep[e.g.,][]{Lauer2007a} and systematic issues in the 2MASS analysis pipeline~\citep{SchombertSmith2012}.
-These issues are migitated in our imaging data, which reach 2.5 mag deeper than 2MASS.
+These issues are mitigated in our imaging data, which reach 2.5 mag deeper than 2MASS.

+Imaging in the $K$-band is particularly useful since it accurately traces the stellar populations within ETGs, minimizes extinction due to dust, and enables uniform calibration using 2MASS.
 In addition to the size-luminosity and FJ relations, accurate total luminosities and half-light radii are key to many other science goals of the MASSIVE survey.
 Half-light radii provide a natural scale for each galaxy and are used in many analyses, including studies of stellar dynamics \citep{Eneetal2019} and stellar population and initial mass function \citep{Guetal2022}.
 Total luminosities are needed to study the supermassive black hole (SMBH) and host galaxy \mbh-$L$ relation, one of the most commonly used local SMBH scaling relations \citep[e.g.,][]{McConnellMa2013, Kormendy2013}.

 In Section~\ref{sec:reduction}, we describe the CFHT WIRCam observations, the data reduction process, and the method for determining total luminosities and half-light radii from the reduced images.
 In Section~\ref{sec:photometric_params}, we compare the resulting parameter values to those from 2MASS, and demonstrate the systematic bias in $K$-band magnitudes and $R_e$ from 2MASS.
 We discuss measurement errors and outline our fitting procedure in Section~\ref{sec:scalingrelations}, before analyzing the SL and FJ relations in Section~\ref{sec:SL} and Section~\ref{sec:FJ} respectively.
 Section~\ref{sec:virial} explores the relationship between a dynamical mass estimator and total lumionsity.